 What Are HSAs and FSAs?

 HSAs and FSAs are tax-advantaged accounts strictly used to save and pay for qualified medical expenses.
-Depending on the type of account and the terms set by the administrator, these funds can be used to cover deductibles, copayments, coinsurance, treatments, prescriptions, and even certain over-the-counter health-related products.
+Depending on the type of account and the terms set by the administrator, you can use these funds on deductibles, copayments, coinsurance, treatments, prescriptions, and even certain over-the-counter health-related products.

 These accounts function similarly to traditional bank accounts.
 Most are tied to a debit card and allow you to request checks.
 Typically, you will have access to an online banking platform.
 What makes them different is that the funds you can add per year are tightly limited and you can only use your debit card and checks to pay approved medical merchants.